-The 16th is rated as the easiest hole on the course (#18 handicap), but is a pretty do-or-die par-3 over a big ravine to an elevated green that doesn’t give you much room for error.
+The 16th is rated as the easiest hole on the course (#18 handicap), but is pretty much a do-or-die par-3 over a big ravine to an elevated green that doesn’t give you much room for error.

-The 17th presents another uncomfortable semi-blind tee shot, but after that is a pretty simple par-5, so it is one of the few scoring opportunities on the back nine.
+The 17th presents another uncomfortable semi-blind tee shot, but after that it is a pretty simple par-5, so it offers of the few good scoring opportunities on the back nine.